 We are party to a corporate services agreement with Cannae (the corporate services agreement) pursuant to which we provide Cannae with certain specified services, including insurance administration and risk management; other services typically performed by our legal, tax, human resources, accounting and internal audit departments; and such other similar services that Cannae may from time-to-time request or require.
-The corporate services agreement was to continue in effect until the earlier of (i) the date on which the corporate services agreement is terminated by mutual agreement of Cannae and FNF and (ii) the third anniversary of the date on which the corporate services agreement for two years until November 17, 2022.
+The corporate services agreement was to continue in effect until the earlier of (i) the date on which the corporate services agreement is terminated by mutual agreement of Cannae and FNF and (ii) the third anniversary of the date on which the corporate services agreement was entered into.
+On October 7, 2020, we entered into an Extension of Corporate Services Agreement (the Extension) with Cannae that extended the corporate services agreement for two years until November 17, 2022.
 The Extension will automatically renew for successive one-year terms unless FNF and Cannae mutually agree to terminate the agreement.